Introduction of Wuthering Heights

 Analysis of Literary Devices in Wuthering Heights

 - Action: The main action of the novel comprises the escape of Heathcliff from Wuthering Heights.
 The rising action occurs when Heathcliff returns to Wuthering Heights after three years as a wealthy gentleman.
 The falling action occurs when Heathcliff forces Linton and Cathy to marry and become the honor of Wuthering Heights and Thrushcross Grange.

-- Allegory: Wuthering Heights shows the use of allegory by presenting the main idea of how the immortal wreckage of love brings ruination to many of the characters of the novel.
+- Allegory: Wuthering Heights shows the use of allegory by presenting the main idea of how the immortal wreckage of love brings destruction to many of the characters of the novel.

-- Allusion: The novel shows the use of allusion such as,
+- Allusion: The following sentences show the use of allusion,

 All of these references allude to religion; first to Jonah, second to Bible, and third to Exodus verses 21 to 23.

 - Conflict: Several conflicts are running parallel in the novel such as; the internal and external struggle of the characters, Heathcliff’s revenge toward Lintons, and class differences.

 - Climax: The climax of the novel, Wuthering Heights, occurs when Heathcliff dies and Cathy and Hareton decide to get married.